denyssheremet/Meta-Model-Training/features.md

 One user sees a problem in a particular form.
 The other user needs to find the appropriate form or model for solving the problem and use it.

 Coaching Training 3 (Expert):
-One user sees a problem in a particular form, a modality, and 3 or 4 meta models.
-The other user needs to find out and help solve the problem, using the appropriate technology, modality and meta models.
+One user sees a problem in a particular form, a modality, and 3 or 4 meta programs.
+The other user needs to find out and help solve the problem, using the appropriate technology, modality and meta programs.